tinkei/9-euro-itinerary/README.md

     * Opens daily
     * €6.50
     * Every half hour every day from 10am to 4:30pm
-    * Please bring a jacket because the cave temperature is +9°C.
+    * Bring a jacket because the cave temperature is +9°C.
 * 0824 (Wed) Hohenschwangau Castle
   * Students 20.50€
   * English tour at 15:05